lowweihong/team14-CryptoMood/index.md

 - **Unsupervised:**
   - **DBSCAN Clustering**: Apply DBSCAN to detect sentiment clusters in the data.
 This algorithm is useful for identifying patterns and outliers in high-density regions, which can help in understanding the distribution of sentiments
 - **Supervised:**
+    1. Finetune model using pretrain model ElKulako/stocktwits-crypto, the pretrain model originally has bullish, bearish and neutral labels.
+    2. Finetune model using pretrain model kk08/CryptoBERT, the pretrain model originally has only bullish and bearish labels.
+Thus, will discard the pre-trained weights of the original 2-label classification head and initialize a new classification head with random weights for 3 labels.

-  - **Fine-Tuning Pre-Trained Transformers**: Fine-tune pre-trained transformer models like RoBERTa and XLM-RoBERTa by adding a dense layer for sentiment classification.
+  Fine-tune pre-trained transformer models like RoBERTa and XLM-RoBERTa by adding a dense layer for sentiment classification.
 These models are known for their ability to capture complex linguistic patterns and can be effectively adapted for domain-specific tasks.
 (Roumeliotis, Tselikas, & Nasiopoulos, 2024)[[4]](#4)
   - **BiLSTM Network**: Implement a Bidirectional Long Short-Term Memory (BiLSTM) network to capture sequential context in text data.
 This architecture is particularly useful for modeling temporal relationships and has been applied in sentiment analysis for cryptocurrency markets

 ### Libraries and Tools